Herricks, New York: Rail

 No rail lines pass through Herricks.
 The nearest Long Island Rail Road stations to the hamlet are New Hyde Park on the Main Line and East Williston on the Oyster Bay Branch.

 Bus

 The n22 and n22X run along Hillside Avenue at the hamlet's southern border.
 These bus lines is operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Herricks.

 Power

-PSEG Long Island provides power to all homes and businesses within Herricks.
+PSEG Long Island provides power to all homes and businesses within Herricks, on behalf of the Long Island Power Authority.

 Sewage

 All of Herricks is connected to sanitary sewers.
 These sewers are part of the Nassau County Sewage District, which handles and treats the hamlet's sanitary waste.

 Water

 Herricks is located within the boundaries of the Garden City Park Water District, which provides the entire hamlet with water.